Let me ask you a question:

 While other ecommerce SEO guides focus on the theory, I am going to tell you everything you need to know and how to do it.

 This means I will show you only what matters.
-There will be no fluff in this guide, only applicable, 100% field-tested tactics that work.
+There will be no fluff in this guide or topics that do not relate to ecommerce SEO in 2018, only applicable, 100% field-tested tactics that work.

-These are the same tactics my team and I have personally implemented for my ecommerce clients.
+These are the same tactics my team and I have personally implemented for my ecommerce clients and I’m going to guide you through them.

 Why SEO Is Critical For Ecommerce Stores